ruancomelli/boiling-learning/notes.md

 - texturing: none.
 The ribbon was used as extracted from the coil.
 No further treatment was applied.

 The experiment was executed without sensors.

-## Machine learning

-### Bubble detection

-I searched for some papers that used machine learning or filters to detect bubbles.
-However, the best studies I found showed that CNNs are the way to go, having a much better accuracy in detecting bubbles and avoiding false positives.
-Perhaps more research is needed before deciding to exclude other methods and diving into CNNs. <!-- TODO: more research on different bubble detection methods -->